RiccardoBiondi/segmentation/README.md

 # COVID-19 Lung Segmentation

-The project is developed in order to provide an easy to use and fast way to segment lung TAC images.
-It will offers a series of script to pre-process and cluster the stack of lung images.
-This program allows to isolate body an lung regions, apply a median blurring  and reduce the background by selecting a ROI and in the clustering by using the kmeans clustering algorithm to perform the colour quantization.
+The project is developed in order to provide an fast and easy to use way to extract lung and identify ground glass lesions on TAC images.
+The program consist in a series of scripts to pre-process and cluster the stack of lung images.
+This program allows to isolate body an lung regions, reduce the background by selecting a ROI and to segment the ground glass lesions by using the colour quantization

 1. [Contents](#Contents)